 10 Thanksgiving Songs by Contemporary Christian Music Artists

-Thanksgiving is a good time to "count your blessings, name them one by one."
-More important, it is a time to praise God who is the source of all blessings.
-Thanksgiving is a public opportunity to honor God and recognize His hand at work in our lives.
+Thanksgiving is a good time to "count [our] blessings, name them one by one."
+More important, it's a good time to praise the One who is the source of our blessings.
+Thanksgiving is a public opportunity to honor God and recognize His work in our lives.

 1. Blessed Be Your Name

-"Doxology" is a short praise hymn to our triune God: the Father, the Son, and the Holy Spirit.
+"Doxology" is a short hymn of praise to our triune God: Father, Son, and Holy Spirit.

-Many Christians sing the doxology during or after a worship service.
-The tradition has its roots in a similar Jewish practice.
+Christians often sing the doxology during their worship services.
+The tradition has roots in a similar Jewish practice.

-Many artists have recorded "Doxology" as a single or album track.
-We like the David Crowder Band recording.
 The lyrics come from the last verse of "Awake, My Soul, and with the Sun."
-This longer hymn was written by Thomas Ken, a 17th century Anglican priest.
-Here are the words:
+This longer hymn was written by Thomas Ken, a 17th century Anglican priest:

-Chris Tomlin, an award winning singer-songwriter, wrote the song.
-Other artists have covered it, but we like the Tomlin version:
+Many contemporary Christian music artists have covered the song, but we like the Tomlin version:

 4. For These Reasons